openmobilehub/android-omh-storage/README.md

 ---

-**Android OMH Storage** streamlines the integration of various cloud storage providers into your Android application by offering a unified API for different authentication providers.
-It supports both Google Mobile Services (GMS) and non-GMS configurations, making it easy to incorporate Google Drive, OneDrive, Dropbox, and other supported third-party authentication providers.
+**Android OMH Storage** streamlines the integration of various cloud storage providers into your Android application by offering a unified API for different storage providers.
+It supports both Google Mobile Services (GMS) and non-GMS configurations, making it easy to incorporate Google Drive, OneDrive, Dropbox, and other supported third-party storage providers.

 ## Features

 - 📱 GMS and non-GMS support for all storage providers
 - 🖇️ Identical API across all providers
-- 📦 Native SDK provider integration
+- 📦 Official provider SDK integration
 - 🚀 Easy configuration and setup
 - 💨 Lightweight modules

 ## OMH Storage Modules

-This is the main directory of the mono-repo for React Native OMH Auth.
+This is the main directory of the mono-repo for Android OMH Storage.
 If you're searching for a particular package, please click on the corresponding package link below.

 - [Core](https://miniature-adventure-4gle9ye.pages.github.io/docs/android-omh-storage/core)
 - [Google Drive](https://miniature-adventure-4gle9ye.pages.github.io/docs/android-omh-storage/plugin-googledrive-gms)